astronomer/docs/software/install-airgapped.md

 There are two Helm charts required for Astronomer:

 - The [Astronomer Helm chart](https://github.com/astronomer/astronomer) for the Astronomer Platform
-- The [Airflow Helm chart](https://github.com/astronomer/airflow-chart) for Airflow deployments in Astronomer Platform
+- The [Astronomer Airflow Helm chart](https://github.com/astronomer/airflow-chart) for Airflow deployments in Astronomer Platform

 The Astronomer Helm chart can be downloaded using `helm pull` and applied locally if desired.

-Commander, which is Astronomer's provisioning component, uses the Airflow Helm chart to create Airflow deployments.
+Commander, which is Astronomer's provisioning component, uses the Astronomer Airflow Helm chart to create Airflow deployments.
 You have two options to make the Helm chart available to Commander:

-- Use the built-in Airflow Helm chart in the Commander Docker image.
+- Use the built-in Astronomer Airflow Helm chart in the Commander Docker image.
-- Host the Airflow Helm chart within your network.
+- Host the Astronomer Airflow Helm chart within your network.
 Not every cloud provider has a managed Helm registry, so you might want to check out [JFrog Artifactory](https://jfrog.com/artifactory) or [ChartMuseum](https://github.com/helm/chartmuseum).

-To use the built-in Airflow Helm chart in the Commander Docker image, add the following configuration to your `values.yaml` file:
+To use the built-in Astronomer Airflow Helm chart in the Commander Docker image, add the following configuration to your `values.yaml` file:

 ```yaml
 astronomer: